 As Horis departed, Hector allowed himself a private grin, Grace had come to him with the same idea, and had departed not five minutes before Horis had arrived; ‘great minds’, he mused.

-And you can get a collection of Steampunk short stories EXCLUSIVELY from my shop, click on the cover.
+I’ve also produced a collection of Steampunk short stories and flash fiction, click on the cover.